 Once you have exported the backlink data from each of these tools you should compile it into a “master spreadsheet” detailing all the linking domains and backlinks that point towards your website, I usually include a column to highlight which links are in Google Webmaster Tools data, as said previously these are the links to focus on initially.
 Google applies penalties based on their data after all…

 Review These Links

 Now you have a spreadsheet full of backlinks you need to review these links.
-At this stage I import the entire link profile into LinkRisk (mentioned earlier).
+At this stage, I import the entire link profile into LinkRisk (mentioned earlier).
 LinkRisk will crawl your link profile and give each link a LinkRisk Score, the higher the score the riskier the link is seen to be.
-LinkRisk uses various signals to help identify which links are bad and does a really good job of flagging them up.
-Once LinkRisk has done it’s thing I will manually review the links it tells me which are Bad & Suspect, very rarely do I find anything which has been reported wrongly.
+LinkRisk uses various signals to help identity which links are bad and does a really good job of flagging them up.
+Once LinkRisk has done its thing I will manually review the links it tells me which are Bad & Suspect, very rarely do I find anything which has been reported wrongly.
 I export the data from LinkRisk back into the “master” link profile spreadsheet.
 All links which have been flagged as low quality are the ones to start on.

 Gathering Contact Details

-Now you have a list of low quality links it is time to begin gathering contact information for each linking domain, this will be used in the outreach phase of the link removals process.
+Now you have a list of low-quality links it is time to begin gathering contact information for each linking domain, this will be used in the outreach phase of the link removals process.
 Gather as much info as you can including: